Friends taking in the Chianti Classico vineyards, Tuscany

 Book a guided tour from Florence.
 This is what most people who’ve actually done it well will tell you they wish they’d done from the start.
 A good guide takes you to wineries that don’t receive walk-ins, knows which hilltop to be on at golden hour, and crucially does the driving while you taste.
 You’re not on a bus with forty strangers.
 You’re in a small group, with someone who grew up here, going places you genuinely couldn’t find on your own.

-Our Tuscany day tours from Florence → keep groups small and the experience genuine.
 Worth looking at before you start piecing together an itinerary.

 Every season in Tuscany has a case to make.
 Here’s the honest breakdown: